Parameters in categorified quantum groups

 \begin{proposition} For each $i \in I$ let $D_i \in \Bbbk$.
 Then there is an isomorphism of 2-categories

 defined by

 where the coefficients $\hat{Q}$ and $ \hat{\beta}$ are defined in \eqref{prop:nilparam}. \end{proposition}

-\begin{proof} It is immediate that adjunction axioms and cyclicity are preserved.
-For the rescalings of the $ii$-crossings it is clear by \eqref{eq_r2_ij-gen-cyc} that the coefficients $t_{ij}$ must map to $D_i^{-1} \hat{t}_{ij}$ and the other KLR relations follow similarly.
+\begin{proof} The rescaling of the $i$-labelled dot and the $ii$-crossing are necessarily inverse because of the nilHecke dot sliding relation \eqref{eq:nil-dot}.
+Since caps and cups are untouched, it is immediate that adjunction axioms and cyclicity are preserved.
+For this rescaling of the $ii$-crossing it is clear by \eqref{eq_r2_ij-gen-cyc} that the coefficients $t_{ij}$ must map to $D_i^{-1} \hat{t}_{ij}$ and the other KLR relations follow similarly.
 Likewise, the definition of bubble parameters \eqref{eq:degreezero} determines $\hat{\sfc}_{i,\l}^+$ and $\hat{\sfc}_{i,\l}^-$.
 The only relation that requires care is the $\mf{sl}_2$-relations \eqref{eq:modEF}.
 For example, the first sl2 relation follows since for $\l_i \geq 0$ the degree $2j$ fake bubble is given by

 which follows by induction since

 Hence, the $\mf{sl}_2$ relation follows since

 and